This post may contain affiliate links. Please read my disclosure policy.

 Allow the ganache to cool while you bake your thumbprints.

-Roll the slightly chilled dough into little golf balls and place them a couple of inches apart on a parchment paper lined or ungreased cookie sheet.
+Shape the dough into little golf balls and place them a couple of inches apart on a parchment paper lined or ungreased cookie sheet.

 Press into the center of each ball of dough to create a well for your ganache.
-Bake the cookies at 350 degrees for 12 minutes.
+Use your fingers to reshape and smooth any large cracks.
+Bake the cookies at 350 degrees for 11 to 12 minutes.

 Once the cookies have completely cooled, fill each one with about a teaspoon of ganache.
 I like to transfer the ganache to a plastic squeeze bottle to make it clean and easy.
 You can also make a pastry bag out of a plastic storage bag by snipping off one of the bottom corners or even just use a small spoon.